A company can’t succeed in today’s connected world without online marketing.

-When marketers use PPC advertising they spend their time on tasks like adding relevant keywords to Google Adwords or adding copy to Bing Ads.
+When marketers use PPC advertising, they spend their time on tasks like adding relevant keywords to Google Adwords or adding copy to Bing Ads.

 Retargeting / Remarketing

-Retargeting, also known as remarketing, is all about displaying ads to people who have recently visited your site but haven’t performed a planned action, like subscribing to your newsletter or adding a product to the cart.
+Retargeting, also known as remarketing, is about displaying ads to people who have recently visited your site but haven’t performed a planned action, like subscribing to your newsletter or adding a product to the cart.

 It is a powerful marketing channel that contributes to conversion optimization.
-It’s a marketing tool though that works together with other marketing channels as part of your larger digital strategy.
+It’s a marketing tool that works with other marketing channels as part of your larger digital strategy.
 Remarketing works best when you are already sending paid traffic to your website via PPC or other paid marketing channels.

-Retargeting is effective because retargeted customers are much more likely to click on your ad, since they have recently demonstrated interest, compared to internet users who haven’t interacted with your brand before.
+Retargeting is effective because retargeted customers are much more likely to click on your ad since they have recently demonstrated interest, compared to internet users who haven’t interacted with your brand before.

 Word Of Mouth